Virginia Tech® home

 Authors as Published

-Cynthia L. Gregg, Extension Agent, ANR, Brunswick County Extension, Virginia Cooperative Extension; and Robert Grisso, Extension Engineer, Biological Systems Engineering, Virginia Tech
+Authored by Cynthia L. Gregg, Extension Agent, ANR, Brunswick County Extension, Virginia Cooperative Extension; Scott Jerrell, Extension Agent, ANR, Scott County, and Mike Parrish, Extension Agent, ANR, Dinwiddie County

 If you think about it, you take precautions every day, not just when an emergency occurs.
-For instance, you wear a seat belt in the car just to protect you in case of an accident.
+For instance, you wear a seat belt in the car just to protect yourself in case of an accident.
 You make your children wear helmets when they ride their bicycles.
-You double check your iron to make sure it is unplugged.
+You double-check your iron to make sure it is unplugged.

-This brochure describes how to cope with an emergency situation and protect your family.
+This fact sheet describes how to cope with an emergency and protect your family.
 It will help you to:

 • Develop an in-home care plan for family members with special needs.